 Over the last two years since graduating from PC 1000, however, our client had seemingly gotten his life back on track.
 He had worked for one employer the entire time, working his way up to management and was going back to school to get a technical degree.
 He had move out of his parents’ home and was becoming a young, responsible adult.

-This fourth case seemed to throw him back into the world he had struggled so hard to overcome.
+This sixth case seemed to throw him back into the world he had struggled so hard to overcome.
 He was extremely angry at himself and how he had allowed a simple argument to escalate to the point where police were called.

 The client then called Greg Hill & Associates and spoke with Greg Hill immediately.
 Greg listened to the client describe his arrest and how the police officer found the methamphetamine.
 Greg explained that the client technically would be eligible for Prop 36, but that it would be up to the prosecutor and the judge.
 Greg explained that the prosecutor may also look at the client’s criminal history and multiple grants of probation and conclude probation has not worked for the client, so jail time needs to be tried.